Please donate to: http://www.alsa.org/donate/

-The pressure of an internet phenomenon is having a real world effect on us in giving to a cause (that even the president on the United States feels he should act upon) that many of us have never been affected by in the past.
+The pressure of an internet phenomenon is having a real-world effect on us in giving to a cause (that even the president of the United States feels he should act upon) that many of us have never been affected by in the past.

 This is a prime example of how a physical uniting act shared through virtual means has had an effect on our virtual and physical identities.